 - Give parents accurate benchmarks they can help their children achieve

-- Assure parents children get same quality of education regardless of location
+- Assure parents' children get the same quality of education regardless of location

-Common core standards are also a boon to teachers, according to the PTA website.
+According to the PTA website, common core standards are also a boon to teachers.
 These advantages include:

-- Facilitate the development of curriculum that promotes higher level of thinking
+- Facilitate the development of a curriculum that promotes a higher level of thinking

 - Allow for more effective collaboration and professional development

-- Provide teachers with more time to go deeper on subjects
+- Provide teachers with more time to go deeper into subjects

 With the large majority of states adopting the common core standards today, it does appear that most educators across the country are embracing the standards as the new benchmarks and guidelines for public education today.
 However, the standards are not without their share of challenges – or critics.